shanza95/Superstore-Sales-Analysis---Tableau/README.md

 **2. Sales & Profit by State**

+The filled map shows the variation in sales and profit across different states.

+**Top-performing States:**

+- California leads with £457k in sales and £76k in profit.
+- New York also performs strongly with £310k in sales and £74k in profit.
+- Washington shows good results with £138k in sales and £33k in profit.

+**Low-performing States:**

+Texas and Pennsylvania have moderate sales (£170k and £116k) but show negative profit (-£25.7k and -£15.6k), indicating costs or discounts may be affecting profitability.

+The States who experienced negative profits are: Texas, Ohio, Pennsylvania, Illinois, North Carolina, Colorado, Tennessee, Arizona, Florida, Oregon.
+Even if some of these states had moderate sales, costs or low margins caused them to lose money.
+These states may need review of pricing, promotions, or cost management to improve profitability.

 **3. Profit by Category & Sub-Category**
 The profit analysis across sub-categories shows a mix of strong performers and a few loss-making areas.